pathakraul/riscv-isa-commandcenter/README.md

 # INTRODUCTION

-Simple utility for referencing the RISC-V ISA, formats, instructions and registers informations.
+Simple utility for referencing the RISC-V ISA, formats, instructions and registers informations right on the terminal

 # INSTALLATION